Service type outlet—service activity type, NDA service type code N.NN

 Specialised, therapeutic care services including occupational therapy, physiotherapy and speech therapy.
 These services are intended to improve, maintain or slow deterioration of a person’s functional performance, and/or assist in the assessment and recommendation of equipment to enable people to perform as independently as possible in their environment.

 Support services to assist children up to (but not including) 6 years of age with a developmental delay to integrate with peers into pre-schools and the wider community.
-This includes the full range of services that the child receives.
+This will include the full range of services that the child receives.

 These include the range of services relating to the management of challenging behaviours, including dangerous antisocial behaviour.
 Services include intensive intervention support, training and education in behaviour management, and consultancy services for other professionals.
 Behaviour/specialist intervention is often provided as a by-product of other services.